limbz-sami/Eco_footprint/README.md

 **Final Presentation Wed 10/23**

-## Task List:
-- (Gmap’s Heat Layer?)
-- Presentation
-    - Earths required formula (1.7gha)
-    - Notes on each chart
-    - Color legend
-- Move unused files to backup folder

-## Possible Presentation Narrative:
-1. Population does not seem to relate to Footprint.
-(Population scatter plot)
-2. So we focused on HDI & GDP, two factors of a developed country.
-Both seem to effect Footprint (and Reserve?).
-(HDI v GDP + Footprint scatter plot)<br>
-2b.
-How does development effect Footprint?
-(GDP bar charts - Alexis) (HDI bar charts - Samita)
-3. What is the footprint make-up of each country type?
-(Footprint bar chart - Ellen)
-5. Stats test / Test hypothesis
-6. Observations Summary

 ## Factoids:
-- The U.S. ranks 180 out of 188 countries in size of eco footprint.
+- The U.S. ranks 184 out of 188 countries in size of eco footprint.
 - There are 45 developed countries globally.
 All of them have Earths Required > 1.0 which means all of them are using more than their share of biocapacity.
 - There are 143 countries (76%) that are still considered “less-developed”.<br>
 51 of them are “developing” and potentially will reach “developed” stage soon.